 Avoid refined foods

 Wholegrain cereals, pulses, fruit and vegetables are more filling and, because the sugar in these foods is absorbed more slowly, doesn’t cause mood swings.
 Try to cook from scratch rather than buy prepared food – to save time and effort cook several portions of a dish and freeze some of them.

-These foods are more nutritious as they contain thiamine (B1), a vitamin that has been associated with the control of mood, and folate and zinc (supplements of these nutrients have been shown to improve the mood of people with depression in a small number of studies).
+Foods cooked from scratch are more nutritious and may help improve psychological wellbeing as they contain thiamine (B1), a vitamin that has been associated with the control of mood, and folate and zinc (supplements of these nutrients have been shown to improve the mood of people with depression in a small number of studies).